Subscribe to Updates

 • Oral care products like mouthwashes

-• Avoid tobacco and alcohol because of risks for dry mouth, which is one of the possible causes for burning mouth and tongue
+• Avoid tobacco and alcohol because of the risks of dry mouth, which is one of the possible reasons that lead to burning mouth and tongue.

-• Avoid hot coffee, acidic, hot, spicy foods and drinks since these types of foods trigger mouth burn feelings naturally let alone when you are already in pain of burning mouth syndrome
+• Avoid hot coffee and hot, acidic, spicy foods and drinks since these types of foods trigger your mouth burn feelings naturally let alone when you are already in pain of burning mouth syndrome.

-• Brush your teeth gently and avoid abrasive toothpastes and toothbrushes when you are feeling
+• Brush your teeth gently and avoid abrasive toothpaste and toothbrushes.

 kidodent